chrisWolter/yesfam-skitrip/docs/corona/README.md

 <span style="color:red">For our all safety we encourage you to do at least one POC test:</span>

 - 5 days before the trip
-- the day before the trip (you need this test to enter switzerland)
+- the day before the trip (you need this test to enter the accommodation and probably to enter switzerland)
 - during the trip
 - one week after the trip